 Our Analysis and Test Results

-This impact does have a good built-in worklight and a quick insert chuck but these factors are far outweighed by its lengthy list of flaws in our opinion.
+This impact has a good built-in work light and a quick insert chuck, but its lengthy list of flaws outweighs these factors.

 — David Wise and Austin Palmer